CodeOfTheProgrammer/blog/content/blog/2020/01/13/zoning-inspection/index.md

 So I was surprised when an inspector rang my doorbell today.
 He came up to my office, looked around, asked a couple of questions, and said there shouldn't be any problem.
 They'll send out the certificate in the mail, and I should have it soon.
 It was all pretty easy.

 Fortunately my office looking like a tornado just ripped through it doesn't disqualify me from getting the certificate.
-I really need to straighten this place up.
+I really need to straighten this place up!